vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 The implementation would then consist in:

-- Implement in the `datadog_agent` source the ability to proxy all known route (see above) as-is directly to Datadog (this will require an new settings in the Vector source, something like `unused_payload_site: us3.datadoghq.com`).
-At the beginning it will also proxify `/api/v1/series` & `/api/beta/sketches`.
+- Implement in the `datadog_agent` source the ability to proxy all known route (see above) as-is directly to Datadog (this will require an new settings for the Vector source, something like `unused_payload_site: us3.datadoghq.com` to choose were to relay non-metric payloads).
+In early stages of work it would also proxify `/api/v1/series` & `/api/beta/sketches`.
 - Handle the `/api/v1/series` route (based on both the offical [API](https://docs.datadoghq.com/api/latest/metrics/) and the [Datadog Agent itself](https://github.com/DataDog/datadog-agent/blob/main/pkg/forwarder/telemetry.go#L20-L31)) to cover every metric type handled by this endpoint (count, gauge and rate) and: